Some photos from my research sites:

 Remnants of an abandoned sawmill in the park.
 This is the foundation of a sawdust burner, used to dispose of sawdust waste from milling lumber.

-In Algonquin Park, archaeological survey by canoe documents remnants of 19th and 20th century logging.
+In Algonquin Park, archaeological survey by canoe documents remnants of 19th and 20th century logging, the remnants of historic recreation and conservation activities, and sites associated with the Indigenous peoples evicted from the Park at its founding.
 Above: the remains of a trestle by which logs were extracted from the park.

 Navigating a beaver dam while on survey with volunteers.